Apply to our Grant

 Each letter must:

-• Clearly explain how each item or service will support your child’s autism treatment
+4. Clearly explain how each item or services will support your child’s autism treatment (a list of items is not accepted without explanation)

-• If young adults do not have access to the professionals listed above, we can accept a referral letter from a case worker
+5. If a young adult does not have access to the professionals listed above, we can accept a referral letter from a social worker

 Before You Apply

-• You can select up to 3 types of items or services: Therapeutic & Safety Equipment, Therapy, Services, Camps, or Assistive Technology.
+a) you can select up to 3 types of items or services.
+Therapeutic & Safety Equipment, Therapy, Services, Camps or Assisted Technology.

-• We recommend choosing larger, more meaningful items to make the biggest impact for your child or young adult.
+c) We recommend choosing larger, more meaningful items to make the biggest impact.

-• You will need to list each item individually, including item name, cost (with tax and shipping), and a direct website link or vendor.
+a) you will need to list each item individually, including item name, cost (with tax and shipping) and a direct website link or vendor name.

-• For services, camps, or therapies, have an invoice or estimate ready to upload.
+a) for services, camps or therapies, an invoice or estimate is required.

-• Only items listed in your referral letter can be funded.
+• Only items listed in the referral letter will be reviewed.

-• Ben’s Fund purchases items directly from vendors and ships them to your home — funds are not given to families.
+• We purchase all services and equipment directly and ship any equipment to your home – funds are not given to families.

-• Ben’s Fund cannot register your child for services.
+• Ben’s Fund can NOT register the applicant for services.

-• If awarded, we purchase all items at once and make a one-time lump sum payment to the service provider.
+• We purchase all items at once and make a one-time lump sum payment to the service provider.
+Need suggestions on what’s eligible ?

 Helpful Resources for Your Application